 There are many collateral issues to criminal charges in Collin County

 When a family member is arrested, they are generally arraigned and a bond is set by a magistrate.
 This bond can usually be posted as a cash bond or a surety bond through a bondsman.
 Sometimes a family member needs to get out of jail quickly, in which case our attorneys work to obtain a writ bond for them.
-However, it is not uncommon for a magistrate to set a bond that you or your loved ones are unable to afford.
-In that case, Andor, Goheen, O'Toole, Wadas & Gonzalez, P.L.L.C. can assist in filing the proper motions and seeking a bond reduction.
+However, it is not uncommon for a magistrate to set a bond you or your loved ones are unable to afford.
+Andor, Goheen, O'Toole, Wadas & Gonzalez, P.L.L.C. are ready to assist in filing the proper motions and seeking a bond reduction.
+In other situations a Mental Health PR bond is appropriate, several of our attorneys handle cases where the criminal justice system intersects with the mental health system.

 Collateral issues we handle